saivaai/webhook-integration/README.md

 ```

 This formula increases the amount of time between each retry, while assigning a random number of seconds to avoid consistent failures from overload or contention.

-Saiva will attempt 5 retries over the course of 7 hours.
+Saiva will attempt **5 retries** over the course of **7 hours**.
 When all attempts have been exhausted, the web hook will be disabled and an error message will be sent to the org administrators via email.

 The table below outlines the estimated wait time for each retry request, assuming that rand(30) always returns 0.